 4.1.1 Chlorophyll a and particulate organic carbon

 As observed in Fig. 4, both total chlorophyll a and particulate organic carbon (POC) concentrations varied markedly across the sampled areas, reflecting the natural gradient captured by the sampling strategy.
-Across all the stations, total chlorophyll a ranged between 0.05 and 29 mg m-3.
-The median chlorophyll a ranged between 0.1 mg m-3 in the Atlantic Ocean and 5.9 mg m-3 in the Baltic Sea (Fig. 4A).
+Across all stations, total chlorophyll a ranged between 0.05 and 29 mg m-3.
+The median chlorophyll a ranged between ca. 0.15 mg m-3 in the Atlantic Ocean and 5.9 mg m-3 in the Baltic Sea (Fig. 4A).
 Based on the definition proposed by Antoine1996, the sampled stations were representative of a wide range of trophic status: oligotrophic (n = 17, chlorophyll a ≤ 0.1 mg m-3), mesotrophic (n = 106, 0.1 ≤ chlorophyll a ≤ 1 mg m-3) and eutrophic (n = 245, chlorophyll a > 1 mg m-3).
-A similar shore-to-sea gradient pattern could be observed for POC, with median values varying between 0.1 g m-3 and 0.8 g m-3 in the Mediterranean Sea (case 2) and Baltic Sea, respectively (Fig. 4B, range between 0.02 and 2.5 g m-3).
+A similar shore-to-sea gradient pattern could be observed for POC, with median values varying between ca. 0.07 and 0.8 g m-3 in the Mediterranean Sea (case 2) and Baltic Sea, respectively (Fig. 4B, range between 0.02 and 2.5 g m-3).

 4.1.2 Inherent optical properties (IOPs)

-Averaged absorption spectra by area for total particulate (ap), non-algal particles (aNAP), phytoplankton (aφ), and chromophoric dissolved organic matter (aCDOM) are presented in Fig. 5.
-Phytoplankton maximum absorption peaks, at around 440 nm and 675 nm, are easily distinguishable in Fig. 5C and were found to be highly correlated with the concentration of total chlorophyll a (Pearson’s r > 0.90).
-Across all the areas, aCDOM(350), a proxy for watercolor and dissolved carbon concentration, varied between 0.03 and 3.66 m-1.
-These values fall within the ranges of the mean values reported globally in the ocean (0.14 m-1), coastal (1.82 m-1), and estuaries (4.11 m-1) ecosystems (Massicotte2017).
+Measured absorption spectra in each area for total particulate (ap), non-algal particles (aNAP), phytoplankton (aφ), and chromophoric dissolved organic matter (aCDOM) are presented in Fig. 5.
+Phytoplankton maximum absorption peaks at around 440 nm and 675 nm are easily distinguishable in Fig. 5C and were found to be highly correlated with the concentration of total chlorophyll a (Pearson’s r > 0.90).
+Across all the areas, aCDOM(350), a proxy for dissolved carbon concentration, varied between 0.03 and 3.66 m-1.
+These values fall within the ranges of the mean values reported globally in the ocean (0.14 m-1), coastal (1.82 m-1), and estuarine (4.11 m-1) ecosystems (Massicotte2017).
 Overall, the highest absorption by dissolved organic matter was observed in the Baltic Sea (Fig. 5D).
 Sampled stations in this area were located West of the Oder River plume, which drains important quantities of humic substance from its catchment area.
 In contrast, the lowest CDOM absorption was observed in the Atlantic Ocean, where stations were located away from land and thus less influenced by terrestrial inputs (Fig. 1).
-The spatial variability of CDOM is further strengthened in Fig. 5E, where aCDOM(350) decreased by a factor of four between the two most distanced points (approximately 40 km) of the westernmost transect sampled in the North Sea (see Fig. 1B).
+The spatial variability of CDOM is further emphasized in Fig. 5E, where aCDOM(350) decreased by a factor of four between the two most distant points (approximately 40 km) of the westernmost transect sampled in the North Sea (see Fig. 1B).

 Light scattering by suspended particles in the water column is a driver of reflectance variability and is often used by remote sensing applications to discriminate between Case 1 and Case 2 waters (Sathyendranath2000, Morel2006).
 The particulate scattering coefficient at 440 nm, bp(440) ranged between 0.05 m-1 and 35.8 m-1 (Fig. 6A).
 The median values varied by almost two orders of magnitude between the Atlantic Ocean and the Adriatic Sea (Fig. 6A).
-Furthermore, bp(440) showed more or less the same spatial pattern as the downward irradiance attenuation coefficient at 443 nm, kEd(443), which median values varied between 0.05 m-1 and 1.21 m-1 in the Atlantic Ocean and the North Sea respectively (Fig. 6B, Pearson’s r = 0.76).
+Furthermore, bp(440) showed more or less the same spatial pattern as the downward irradiance attenuation coefficient at 443 nm, kEd(443), with median bp(440) values varying between 0.05 m-1 and 1.21 m-1 in the Atlantic Ocean and the North Sea respectively (Fig. 6B, Pearson’s r = 0.76).

 4.1.3 Apparent optical properties (AOPs)